• Skip to primary navigation

 Hoodoos Drumheller on the Hoodoo trail

-In the Badlands you’ll find plenty of hoodoos.
-What is a hoodoo you may wonder?
+In the Alberta Badlands, you'll find plenty of hoodoos.
+What is a Hoodoo you may wonder?

 Visiting the Hoodoos is free.